fineanmol/plant-tree/README.md

-🌴 Updated on Sun, 04 May 2025 16:22:18 GMT
+🍀 Updated on Sun, 04 May 2025 17:00:43 GMT

-> "The best error message is the one that never shows up."
+> "First, solve the problem.
+Then, write the code."